f-ado/ember-fastboot-nginx-docker/README.md

 * `git clone <repository-url>`
 * `cd ember-fastboot-nginx-docker/`
 * `docker-compose up` or `docker-compose up -d` to run in detached mode
+* Visit localhost on port 8090 which is proxied by nginx to 4201 (fastboot app server)
-* Visit localhost:3000 (For the sake of the example, port 3000 is proxied to 4201 by Nginx)
+  * (For the sake of the example, nginx port 80 is mapped to 8090)

 ## Further Reading / Useful Links